The Lyman Spitzer Jr. Planetarium

 Reservations must be received at least 24 hours in advance of your visit and picked up at least 1/2 hour before the scheduled presentation.

-Private Events
+Private Parties

-including a personal show of your choice, free admission to the museum for everyone in your group, plus a family membership for $250.
+Reserve the planetarium for a private show (up to 24 people) including a show of your choice, free admission to the museum for everyone in your group, plus a household membership for $300.

 Please call 802-748-2372 to reserve your private planetarium event.